rubocode/frontier.nvim/doc/design/elements.md

 you have to set the foreground color, background color and the style (bold, italic, underscore etc.).

-We call one of these elements a highlight.
+We call one of these elements a highlight group.
 Now, things are not too simple and that turns out to be a good thing.
 We can link one highlight group to another one so that the second one can automatically switch along with the first.